Here is a list of common questions from our clients:

 Do you take credit or debit cards?

-Sorry, in order to keep our prices low, we do not accept credit or debit cards.
-We do take cash or check.
+Our listed prices are for cash and check only We do take credit / debit cards for a small service fee.
 In addition, there is a cash machine steps away from our office next door at Columbia Bank.

 Are you open to the Public?